austinBailey5624/MonsterMaster/README.md

  - [ ] Finish to do list
  - [x] Make the first draft of the monsters
- - [x] Make the first draft of the terrain/world
+ - [x] Make the first draft of the terrain/world interaction
- - [x] Make methods to transvers the monsters
+ - [x] Make methods to read bestiary
  - [ ] Figure out how I/O is going to work with save files
  - [ ] Design plot system
  - [ ] Design battle system